pippinbarr/racers/process/variations.md

 Basic thing works.
 I need to think about whether to have lane changes and how they might work if I did (since they can only reasonably occur while the traffic is actually moving which creates some annoyances?
 Like what happens if you're partway through a lane change when the traffic stops again for instance.)

+### 2025-10-30

+More complex thing works.
+Lane changing at very low speed can happen.
+If you're partway through the change you just stop and have to keep trying.
+You can crash.
+In writing this commit I realized it would be funny to have horns.
+We need horns.

 ## Two hour commute

 The standard game with a clock counting down the distance.
 A building on screen somewhere, and a house at the end.
 Very Desert Bus I suppose.
 A little animation of a little person getting into the car from the building?
 An intertistial/"cut-scene"... maybe that's funnier in a weird way?
 And then it just cuts to the exact usual game... kind of like that.